-A True Story.
+James Dostoyevsky - A True Story.
 Really?

-James Dostoyevsky

-Sepp Blatter, the decorated former President of FIFA, who has more honorary degrees, noble titles and other high awards than anybody else who comes to mind, has published yet another ‘book’.
+Sepp Blatter, the decorated former President of FIFA, who has more honorary degrees, noble titles and other high awards than almost anyone else who springs to mind, has published yet another ‘book’.

-This one is called “Overtime – The True Story”.
+This one is called ‘Overtime – The True Story’.

-But instead of “Overtime”, it is Overkill, and instead of “: The true story”, it is a selective dissection of reality - at best.
+But instead of ‘Overtime’, it is Overkill, and instead of ‘The true story’, it is a selective dissection of reality - at best.

-This ‘true story’ starts with 15 pages of unadulterated sycophancy by a former Federal Councillor, no less, followed by the second-rate writer who penned the thing for his employer.
-If there was any expectation for a “true story”, those two guys killed it off up front and with some ease.
+This ‘true story’ starts with 15 pages of unadulterated sycophancy by a former Federal Councillor, no less, followed by a writer who penned the script for his employer.
+If there was any expectation of a ‘true story’, those two guys killed it off up front and with some ease.

 One is the former President of the Swiss Confederation, a former Defence Minister, a former Finance Minister, and, to his fame, the longest-sitting Member of the Federal Council (Switzerland’s version of government).
 The fighter for anything and everything that is staunchly right-wing, Ueli Maurer delivers a not-so memorable ‘laudatio’ of a man who has achieved a lot and whose career ended in utter disgrace.

-The second prologue is delivered by a writer who, similarly to Maurer, also hails from a very right corner, and whose biggest career move so far was to be called up to serve the failed Master as whatever you want to call it: ghostwriter, apologist, aggressive defender and severely mediocre ghost-writer.
+The second prologue is delivered by a writer who, similarly to Maurer, also hails from a very right corner, and whose biggest career move has been to be called up to serve the failed Football Master as whatever you want to call it: ghostwriter, apologist, aggressive defender and painfully mediocre ghost-writer.

-Between Ueli and Sepp there’s Thomas, they ghostly author.
-Of course ‘Uli der Knecht’ comes to mind and all sorts of other tales by deified Swiss author Gotthelf, whom nobody knows outside the Alpine lands.
-His characters are usually simpletons, cringe-comedic figures, quite desperate for romance, all quite spent, so as not to offend.
+Between Ueli and Sepp there’s Thomas, the ghostly author.
+Of course ‘Uli der Knecht’ comes to mind and all sorts of other tales by deified Swiss author Jeremias Gotthelf, whom few know outside the Alpine lands.

+Gotthelf’s characters are usually simpletons, cringe-comedic figures, quite desperate for romance, all quite spent, so as not to offend.
 The ghost Blatter called to serve, the former President of his tiny country, and the former President of a vast footballing empire, are a fine fit – both politically and in intellectual prowess.
 Where others excel, the Swiss work.
-Always streetwise, often with a timid education, but always willing to please.
+Always streetwise, often with a humble education, but always willing to please.
 It’s a thing.
-It worked.
-It no longer does.
+It once worked, it no longer does.

-So this pamphlet – don’t call it a book, really, given that its 15 chapters are quite slim: most of them average four pages (!) in quite large print, so as to please the old fogies who would read it “faute de mieux”.
-Starting from Chapter One, “I would never have increased the number of World Cup participants”, all the way to last “souffle”, “Madiba, Nelson Mandela and I” they are all a difficult read.
+So this pamphlet – don’t call it a book, really, given that its 15 chapters are quite slim: most of them average four pages (!) in quite large print, so as to please the old fogies who would read it ‘faute de mieux’.

+Starting with Chapter One, ‘I would never have increased the number of World Cup participants’, all the way to the last ‘souffle’, “Madiba, Nelson Mandela and I’ they are all a difficult read.
 Not because they are demanding – far from it.
-But because demanding they are not.

-They are demanding not because of a sophisticated or complex writing style (the pamphlet adheres staunchly to primary school verbiage, syntax and content) but because of a complete lack of “The truth”.
-It’s all the way good old Blatter sees it
+Where this book is demanding not because of a sophisticated or complex writing style (the pamphlet adheres staunchly to primary school verbiage, syntax and content) but because of a complete lack of ‘The truth’.
+It’s all the way good old Blatter sees it.

 That ‘Sepp’ as a middle name (which it never was) is a telling thing.
 The man called Joseph was always called ‘Sepp’ from the early days at school where he, a short boy, was incessantly bullied, he says.
 The grand master of make-believe, good old Joseph slipped in a middle name over time, one he never had.
-But the “S.” sounded more important, didn’t it.
+But the ‘S’ sounded more important, didn’t it.
 Did he need it?
 Dato Joseph S. Blatter does sound a tad better than Dato Sepp, you’ve got to admit.